 Foot health is often overlooked in wheelchair users because the feet are not bearing weight during ambulation.
 However, wheelchair athletes face a distinct set of foot health risks that differ from — but can be equally as serious as — ambulatory foot problems.
 Pressure injuries, dependent edema, contractures, and transfer-related trauma all threaten foot health in wheelchair users.

-Approximately 65 percent of wheelchair users develop foot-related complications at some point, yet routine podiatric care is underutilized in this population.
+Approximately 65 percent of wheelchair users develop foot-related complications at some point, yet routine podiatric care is underused in this population.
 The assumption that non-weight-bearing feet don’t need medical attention leads to delayed recognition of developing problems, particularly in athletes with spinal cord injuries who may lack sensation below their level of injury.

 Wheelchair sports add specific stressors including prolonged sitting during competition and training, pressure redistribution during aggressive pushing and turning, temperature regulation challenges during outdoor events, and transfer mechanics that subject the feet to intermittent high-force loading during movement between wheelchair and other surfaces.